Luligu/matterbridge/README.md

 matterbridge -bridge
 ```

-Matterbridge exposes only itself and you have to pair it scanning the QR code shown in the frontend or in the console.
+Matterbridge only exposes itself, and you have to pair it scanning the QR code shown in the frontend or in the console.

 ### mode childbridge